Perpetua (typeface): Usage

 Perpetua's appeal to fine book printers has been long-standing since its release, both in the UK and abroad.
 Christopher Sandford wrote of Perpetua and Gill's similar type for the Golden Cockerel Press that "it is important that type in combination with finely cut engravings should not be so 'bold' as to 'kill' the artists' work, it is also important that it should not be too light to make a comfortable combination.
 While Gill's Perpetua is probably better suited to combine with line-engravings in copper, etchings, mezzotints or watercolour paintings, the [somewhat bolder] 'Golden Cockerel' type undoubtedly fulfilled Gill's intention for it to combine most charmingly with surface printing from wood-blocks."
 (Note: Although this may be a personal conclusion: Gill's friend Robert Gibbings wrote to the nun and artist Dame Hildelith Cumming seeking advice on improving Stanbrook Abbey's printing press in 1956 that "it is just the right weight to go with wood-engravings or large initials".)
 Vivian Ridler, some years later to become Printer to the University of Oxford, was so inspired by Gill's work around this time that he named his side printing project the Perpetua Press after the font in 1933.
-OUP book designer Hugh Williamson, in his Methods of Book Design (1956), however warned that Perpetua's 12 pt size was smaller than "any other series now in general use" but commented that Gill had proven that "the design of alphabets for printing has further achievements to offer to artists of the stature to reach them."
+OUP book designer Hugh Williamson, in his Methods of Book Design (1956), however warned that Perpetua's 12-point size was smaller than "any other series now in general use" but commented that Gill had proven that "the design of alphabets for printing has further achievements to offer to artists of the stature to reach them."

 Two connected designs created around and after the time of its project at Morison's instigation became among the most popular typefaces ever designed.
 Morison was consulted to advise on a custom typeface for the Times around the end of Perpetua's convoluted development.
 One of several options proposed was a modified version of Perpetua, increased in bulk for the conditions of newspaper printing.
 (Robin Kinross has noted that Perpetua's basic design is "hardly robust enough for newspaper printing.")
 In the end Monotype created a new font, Times New Roman, for that project instead, basing it on an earlier typeface named Plantin, but one of the key modifications was sharpening Times's serifs, similar to Perpetua's design; Morison's cited reason for the change was to resemble the previous fonts used.
 Times New Roman when released to general use rapidly became one of the most popular fonts in the history of printing.
 In Monotype's sales chart through to 1984 Times ranks top of all, with Perpetua eighteenth out of forty-three.
 The Times did use Perpetua Titling for some sections in the metal type period.